Leading Pressure Transducer Manufacturers

 Construction of Pressure Regulators

-• Pressure regulators’ bodies can be made with materials such as acetal, aluminum, brass, bronze, cast iron, steel, stainless steel, and zinc.
-Common connections come in sizes ranging from 1/8″ NPT to 2″ and metric and British standard pipe threads.
+Pressure regulator bodies can be constructed from materials such as acetal, aluminum, brass, bronze, cast iron, steel, stainless steel, and zinc.
+Common connection sizes range from 1/8″ NPT to 2″ and include metric and British standard pipe threads.
+Mounting styles encompass subplate or manifold mount, stack or line mount, pipe or line mount, and cartridge mount.

 Types of Pressure Regulators